softwareinnow8/Inblox_Server/README.md

-# Scratch GUI Backend
+# inBlox Backend

-Backend API for Scratch GUI with authentication.
+Backend API for inBlox with authentication.

 ## Features